UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Before signing a fixed-rate energy contract, review the early termination fee policy to understand if penalties are a flat fee or charged monthly.

-If you are a renter on a short-term lease, signing a 36-month electricity contract with a high ETF is a costly oversight that will cost you dearly when you move out.
+🚩 Heads Up: If you are a renter on a short-term, 12-month lease, signing a 36-month electricity contract with a steep ETF is an oversight that will end up costing you dearly when it is time to move out.

 A couple compares green and standard energy plans on a tablet, showing benefits like carbon reduction.